camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 4. After making these changes, perform a Maven install, then run the Worker.java `main` method via your favorite IDE.
 If you prefer using a terminal, run `mvn package exec:java`.
 5. Using the Modeler tab in your browser, navigate to Operate and you will see your token has moved to the end event, completing this process instance.

 Congratulations!
-You successfully built your first microservice orchestration solution with Camunda Cloud.
+You successfully built your first microservice orchestration solution with Camunda Platform 8.

 ## Next steps

-* Learn more about Camunda Cloud and what it can do by reading [What is Camunda Cloud?](../../components/concepts/what-is-camunda-platform-8).
+* Learn more about Camunda Platform 8 and what it can do by reading [What is Camunda Platform 8?](../../components/concepts/what-is-camunda-platform-8).
-* Get your local environment ready for development with Camunda Cloud by [setting up your first development project](../setting-up-development-project).
+* Get your local environment ready for development with Camunda Platform 8 by [setting up your first development project](../setting-up-development-project).